EliHei2/segger_dev/docs/user_guide/training.md

 ### Model Architecture

 1. **Input Node Features**:
-   For input node features $x $, the model distinguishes between one-dimensional (transcript) nodes and multi-dimensional (boundary or nucleus) nodes by checking the dimension of $\mathbf{x}$.
+   For input node features $x$, the model distinguishes between one-dimensional (transcript) nodes and multi-dimensional (boundary or nucleus) nodes by checking the dimension of $\mathbf{x}$.

    - **Transcript Nodes**: If $\mathbf{x}$ is 1-dimensional (e.g., for tokenized transcript data), the model applies an embedding layer: